amd1250x/Planner/README.md

 You can do your commands now.

 * add:    Add a task based on subject, name, and date it is due.
 * show:   Show all of the tasks.
+* get:    Get your tasks from the data file
+* write:  Write tasks to data file
+* remove: Remove a task.
 * quit:   Quit the program.